22/11/2024

 Managing cash flow and keeping stakeholders in the loop is crucial.
 Directors need to run the business, while also ensuring debts are dealt with.
 Keeping good records is vital for showing everything is above board during the restructuring.

-Restructuring tools
+restructuring tools

 The new Moratorium, created under the Corporate Insolvency and Governance Act 2020, gives directors a bit of time to find ways to save their company.
 Early advice from experts makes this tool even more effective in turning things around in distressed M&A situations.